 If you have been using talcum powder or talc regularly for several years you should be aware that there have been numerous concerns raised about the possible link between the use of the powder and some cancers.
 The link is tenuous but is strongest between the regular use of talcum powder and ovarian cancer in women, especially if the powder has been used in the genital area.

 The link has led to numerous lawsuits against one of the most important manufacturers of talcum powder, Johnson & Johnson.
 Some of these lawsuits have been successful, while some have not.
-There are many thousands of lawsuits still waiting to be heard, some of which have been grouped into a single multiple litigation and are now going to be heard by a federal court.
+There are many thousands of lawsuits still waiting to be heard, some of which have been grouped into single multiple litigations and are now going to be heard by a federal court.

-The case against talc
+The case against talcum powder

-Talc is a naturally occurring substance that is composed of a compound containing magnesium, silicon and oxygen.
+Talc is a naturally occurring substance that is composed of a compound containing magnesium, silicon, and oxygen.
 It has been used in powder form for at least a century and probably a lot longer as a drying agent.
 It is one of the softest of any known minerals, hence its value as a cosmetic.
 Most commercial talcum powder, such as Johnson & Johnson’s baby powder, has been perfumed.
-It remains a popular cosmetic product but it does seem that the use of it is declining, probably because of negative publicity about its use.
+It remains a popular cosmetic product but it does seem that its use of it is declining, probably because of negative publicity about its use.

 Johnson & Johnson, despite the number of lawsuits it has had to contend with, has been adamant that its product is entirely safe.
 The most convincing evidence was discovered in the 1970s, which was the discovery of talc in ovarian cancer cells as well as studies that appeared to show that those women who used talcum powder for feminine hygiene had a greater chance of developing ovarian cancer.
 There were other studies that seemed to contradict the link, however.